MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgApplicationTokenLifetimePolicyByRef.md

 List the tokenLifetimePolicy objects that are assigned to an application.
 Only one object is returned in the collection because only one tokenLifetimePolicy can be assigned to an application.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaApplicationTokenLifetimePolicyByRef](/powershell/module/Microsoft.Graph.Beta.Applications/Get-MgBetaApplicationTokenLifetimePolicyByRef?view=graph-powershell-beta)

 ## SYNTAX

 ```